 If you’re working on a beat, or even if you want to start a new one right now, try to create at least three variations of the loop you started with by removing parts, adding them back in, making simple changes to patterns, etc. If you feel inspired, develop your idea further by adding other elements, and taking the beat out entirely for a bar or two.

 Want help on the track you’re working on or some objective feedback to keep you going?
 Let us know here and we’ll set you up with a Soundfly Mentor who can help you achieve your next musical goal!

-Learn tons more about hip-hop beat making, production, and history in Soundfly’s new mentored online course, The Art of Hip-Hop Production, and get one-on-one feedback on your work for six weeks with a Soundfly Mentor.
-What are you waiting for?
+Learn tons more about hip-hop beat making, production, and history in Soundfly’s new premium online course, The Art of Hip-Hop Production.
 Preview the course for free and subscribe for unlimited access.